outofmbufs/tokenizer/README.md

     TokenID.MAINRULES '/'
     TokenID.ZEE 'z'

 In this example sometimes 'z' is a ZEE, and sometimes a ZED, depending on which ruleset has been activated.
-The `TokenMatchRuleSwitch` subclass takes a `new_rulename` argument and switches the active ruleset accordingly.
+The `TokenMatchRuleSwitch` subclass takes a `rulename` argument and switches the active ruleset accordingly.

 There can be any number of rulesets with arbitrary names, but one of the rulesets must always have None (the python object, not a string 'None') as its name.
 That is the default/primary ruleset and the one that is first active when processing begins.
 NOTE: in the earlier examples where a sequence of TokenMatch objects was passed in, not a mapping, internally they were converted into a one-deep mapping from None to the given sequence.